5. Beginner's Shopping List

 4. Soldering Iron

-A stand-alone soldering iron will normally not have a temerature controller or a stand with a cleaning sponge.
-A soldering iron station will have temerature control, a stand for the iron with a cleaning sponge.
+A stand-alone soldering iron will normally not have a temperature controller or a stand with a cleaning sponge.
+A soldering iron station will have temperature control, a stand for the iron with a cleaning sponge.
+See the article on soldering irons and solder for beginners in the beginner's tools section.

 5. Solder Wire

 If you buy a soldering iron, you will also need to buy some solder wire to use with it.
-Solder wire diameters anywhere from 0.7mm to 1mm or even slightly bigger will be fine for beginners.
+Solder wire diameters anywhere from 0.7mm to 1mm or even slightly bigger is fine for beginners.

 Electronic Components for Tutorial 1 to 20